-It should be noted that cookies are not the only means of carrying out a session, it is also possible to include headers that contain session tokens.
-Moreover, while session tokens can be embedded within a URL this should not be implemented as URLs are often logged in various places and cached, increasingly the likelihood of disclosure.
+It should be noted that cookies are not the only means of carrying out a session.
+It is also possible to include headers that contain session tokens.
+Moreover, while session tokens can be embedded within a URL, this should not be implemented as URLs are often logged in various places and cached, increasing the likelihood of disclosure.

-What are the vulnerabilities introduced with lack of session management?
+What are the vulnerabilities introduced by a lack of session management?

 Once a user’s session is hijacked, an adversary now has the opportunity to make changes permitted to the victim from their account and perform actions that could be dangerous as well as administrative tasks such as adding/removing users, assigning privileges, etc. The more privileges the victim has within the service, the more severe the attack can be.